intermine/im-docs/docs/system-requirements/software/solr.md

 ## Initialising Search Indexes

 {% hint style="info" %}
-Be sure your $GRADLE\_OPTS parameter is set correctly so you have enough memory and disk space for the search index.
+Be sure your $GRADLE\_OPTS parameter is set correctly, so you have enough memory and disk space for the search index.
 {% endhint %}

 To create a Intermine collection for search process, run this command inside the solr directory.